-The genus, Helenium, is believed to be named after Helen of Troy, and amarum means bitter, which refers to the bitter taste of the plants.
+One of our native wildflowers, Helenium amarum, comes from the genus, Helenium, believed to be named after Helen of Troy.
+The species name, amarum, means bitter, which refers to the bitter taste of the plants.
 Other common names are Bitterweed, American Bitterweed and Bitter Sneezeweed.

 Dwarf Helenium is a native annual from Texas, the Southeastern and Midwestern U.S. It is typically found in prairies, pastures, woodland openings and along roadsides.
 Plants grow to 12 inches high, have a mounding habit and have very fine, thread-like leaves.
 They have bright yellow flowers and are very long-blooming; flowering occurs from summer through early fall.